brendan3900/Base-Conversion-Calculator/README.md

 # Base-Conversion-Calculator
 I made a website that can be used as a base conversion calculator!
 Fun stuff.
+This was initially made for a class project, but I thought it was pretty cool.

 Link:
 http://brendanli.tk/indexbin.html